Revenues and Benefits Privacy Notice

 - Third party details- next of kin, family records

 Why does the council process personal data?

-The Council processes personal data in order to deliver the following services and support to you:
+- Deliver the following services and support to you:

 - Housing Benefit